dbogatic/crypto_wallet/README.md

 The final step is to join hd-wallet-derive private key derivation tool, ETH transaction and BTC-test transaction into one automated wallet that will derive keys for the specified crypto (in our case BTC-test, BTC or ETH) and execute prepared transactions based on the provided recipients' addresses and amounts as well as return transaction confirmations.
 For details please see [wallet-multi.py](https://github.com/dbogatic/crypto_wallet/blob/main/wallet_multi.py).

-* In order to accomplish this, we have created input user prompts that ask first for a crypto to be specified.
+* In order to accomplish this, we have created user input prompts that ask first for a crypto to be specified.

 * Next, if ETH was specified, it creates ETH private keys, obtains account information, prompts a user for the address and the amount to be sent, then sends a transaction and returns a confirmation.

-* In case that BTC-test was specified, the python file prompts the user for the btc amount to me sent, obtains a sender's account information, sends a transaction and returns a confirmation.
+* In case that BTC-test was specified, the python file prompts the user for the recipient's address, BTC amount to be sent, obtains a sender's account information, sends a transaction and returns a confirmation.

 * Please note that private keys are manually selected after being derived and placed in .env file to be hidden from public (in the next revision of this crypto-wallet repo, we will automate the process of selection and import of private keys).

-* The final automation of crypto transactions was accomplished by importing our [btc_private_testnet.py](https://github.com/dbogatic/crypto_wallet/blob/main/btc_private_testnet.py) and [eth_trans.py](https://github.com/dbogatic/crypto_wallet/blob/main/eth_trans.py) python files through an if statement, after determining which crypto was selected by the user.
+* The final automation of crypto transactions was accomplished by importing our [btc_private_testnet.py](https://github.com/dbogatic/crypto_wallet/blob/main/btc_private_testnet.py) and [eth_trans.py](https://github.com/dbogatic/crypto_wallet/blob/main/eth_trans.py) python files through an if statement, after determining which crypto was selected by the user after the `which_coin` user input prompt.
 #
 © 2021 Author: Dragan Bogatic